rokubop/talon-ui-elements/docs/effect.md

 ]
 ```

 `effect` takes a function and a list of dependencies.
-The function will be called when the dependencies change.
-If the dependencies are empty, the function will only be called on mount.
+In this case, because there are no dependencies, the `effect`  above will only be called only on mount, after the UI is rendered.

 ## On state change
 ```py